 As mentioned above, there are ancillary publications and worksheets which may help you with your tax deductions.
 They are:

 If you file a paper tax return, you will also need to fill-in the appropriate lines in Schedule A. And you will most likely also need Forms 2106 and 2106-EZ to claim employee business expenses.
-(If you e-file, all of this will be done for you electronically.)
+(If you e-file, all of this will be done for you automatically.)